bishoyhm/alx-system_engineering-devops/0x00-shell_basics/README.md

 4- 3-listfiles : list files in long format

 5- 4-listmorefiles : list all files including hidden in long format

+6- 5-listfilesdigitonly : list all files including hidden and user and group id in long format